Miniature Goat Breeds

 Milking a dairy goat.
 Miniature goat breeds

-Cramping was a big issue for me and with the smaller teets, I found it painful to do day in and day out.
-Larger teets allow you to use your full hand and that was big for me.
-Now I can milk with no issues at all.
+The cramping was a big issue for me, and with the smaller teets, I found it painful to do it day in and day out.
+Larger teets allow you to use your full hand, which means I can milk with little to no issues at all.

 Another option for milking is to purchase a hand pump milker.
-I have the Henry Milker and I just love how simple it is to use.
-When my hands are acting up I can use this milker to give myself a break.
+I have the Henry Milker, and I love how simple it is to use.
+When my hands are acting up, I can use this milker to give myself a break.

-I also rely on this milker when Hubs and I travel.
-Our farm gal is able to step in and milk whenever we need her to with this hand milker.
-That is a game changer for any homesteader.
-Being able to leave and travel is the very best of both worlds!
+I also rely on this milker whenever we travel.
+With this hand milker, our farm gal can step in and milk whenever we need her.
+That is a game-changer for any homesteader.
+Being able to leave and travel is the very best of both worlds.

 What is needed on your homestead before you add goats?

-Shelter – Make sure you have someplace for your goats to go where they can get out of the elements.
-Rain, wind, snow all require shelter.
+Make sure you have a place for your goats to go where they can get out of the elements.
+Goats need to be protected from the rain, wind, and snow.
 A barn shed, or lean too will all work well for small breed goats.
 And if you choose a miniature breed of goat you can even get away with a dog house or plastic igloo like this one.

 These igloos will hold a surprisingly large amount of goat kids as they love to climb inside and cuddle up on chilly evenings.
 It is a comical sight to see all these baby goats come out in the mornings at feed time.
 Like clowns piled into a car, it makes me laugh every time I see it!